graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `queryField` - for procedures: should it become a field on the `Query` type?
 - `typeField` - for procedures: should it become a field on a non-operation type?
+- `queryField:source:connection` - should we represent this source with a connection on the `Query` type?
+- `queryField:source:list` - should we represent this source with a list on the `Query` type?
+- `typeField:source:connection` - should we represent this source with a connection on a non-operation type
+- `typeField:source:list` - should we represent this source with a list on a non-operation type
 - `mutationField` - for procedures: should it become a mutation (field on `Mutation`)?
 - `order` - can we sort this thing? (source)